 Eating Utensils, Cooking, Stove, etc.

-- Lighter.
-Campers that are flying in will need to bring cash to be able to purchase locally.
+- Bic or Zippo type Lighter Campers that are flying in will need to bring cash to be able to purchase locally.

 - Ground pad

 - Two each cheap blue tarp 5 x 7 or 6 x 8.
 We will make a tent from one and a ground cloth with the other.
 Do not bring a tent.

 - 50 ft of 550 paracord (this is key to many skills we will learn, we will cut this into various standard lengths

 - Day Pack

 - 2 large trash bags (one for trash and the other to cover backpack in case of rain)